The Problem with Roommates and Why You Might Need a Roommate Agreement

-Whenever someone chooses to rent an apartment or home with another person (presumably not a spouse for our purposes), there is some inherent risk involved.
-Under the best of circumstances, each of you will remain in the apartment until the lease term is up and you both vacate without issue.
-An individual, however, can never count on the best case scenario playing out and should plan for the worst.
+Whenever you choose to rent an apartment or home with another person who is not your spouse, there is some inherent risk involved.
+Under the best of circumstances, each of you remain in the apartment until the lease term is up, upon which you both vacate without issue.
+An individual, however, can never count on the best-case scenario playing out, and should plan for the worst.

-When individuals sign a lease and rent a dwelling together, the law considers them co-tenants to the landlord.
-Under the terms of the lease, those individuals not only make certain representations to their landlord, but they become legally obligated to him pursuant to the terms of that lease.
+When multiple people sign a lease and rent a dwelling together, the law considers them co-tenants to the landlord.
+Under the terms of the lease, those individuals not only make certain representations to their landlord, but they become legally obligated to him or her pursuant to the terms of that lease.
 Under most circumstances, co-tenants assume joint and several liability for one another’s actions.
 In the simplest of terms, this means that an innocent tenant can be made to suffer the consequences of another tenant’s misdeeds.
-A simple example of joint and several liability arises under circumstances where your landlord holds you responsible for your roommates failure to remit his portion of the rent.
+A simple example of joint and several liability arises under circumstances where your landlord holds you responsible for your roommate's failure to remit his or her portion of the rent.

 The answer to this dilemma is twofold, although I offer this caveat: neither solution will protect you against liability toward the landlord should something go wrong; these solutions are meant only to minimize the likelihood of something going wrong and thereafter providing you with some measure of recourse.

-The first bit of advice I would offer is choose your roommates wisely!
-If you’re taking on a roommate cold or without any real knowledge of potential candidates, be thorough in your interview process.
-Not only should you make sure that they will be a good fit for you and your lifestyle (opposites aren’t always a good thing after all), you should try to ensure both their financial stability and their previous rental history.
+The first bit of advice I would offer is, choose your roommates wisely!
+If you’re taking on a roommate "cold" or without any real knowledge of potential candidates, be thorough in your interview process.
+Not only should you make sure that they will be a good fit for you and your lifestyle (opposites aren’t always a good thing, after all), you should know about both their financial stability and their previous rental history.
 If someone’s been a flake in the past, she’s probably not going to be a great risk this time around either.
 The same holds true for friends that you’re considering taking on as co-tenants.
-Trite as it might sound, even close friendships can benefit from looking to potential pitfalls down the road and trying to avoid them.
+Trite as it might sound, even close friendships can benefit from looking out for potential pitfalls down the road and trying to avoid them.

-That leads us to my second recommendation: Co-tenants should almost always consider utilizing a Roommate Agreement.
+That leads us to my second recommendation: Co-tenants should almost always consider drafting and signing a Roommate Agreement.
 While co-tenants routinely make informal agreements about relative responsibilities, it’s a good idea to boil those responsibilities down to writing.
-The agreement isn’t complicated and it might just protect your interests later on when and if something does go wrong.
-The agreement should set forth the roommates’ respective responsibilities for, but not limited, to: everyone’s share of the rent; which bedrooms each party will occupy; responsibilities for household chores and the schedules for same; shopping and cooking responsibilities; permissibility of overnight guests; and, finally, what happens if one tenant wants to move out early.
+The agreement isn’t complicated, and it might just protect your interests later on when and if something does go wrong.
+The agreement should set forth the roommates’ respective responsibilities for, but not limited, to: everyone’s share of the rent; which bedrooms each party will occupy; responsibilities for household chores and the schedules for same; shopping and cooking responsibilities; permissibility of overnight guests; and, finally, what happens if one tenant wants to move out early (break the lease).